-- Oil Spill Information System (OSIS) which is a computer based slick trajectory model which will be conducted by the MEC. - Manual method of slick prediction to check OSIS.
+- Using Oil Spill Modelling Software, a computer based slick trajectory model which will be conducted by the MEC. - Manual method of slick prediction to check the output of the oil spill modelling software.

 Both methods are based on fact that the oil slick will move at approximately 100% of the tidal current speed and 3% of the wind speed.